eclecticlogic/pedal-tx/README.md

 # Release notes

+### 1.5.1

+- Made all dependencies 'provided' in scope.

 ### 1.5.0

 - Major refactoring.
 Pedal is now pedal-tx, pedal-dialect and pedal-loader; three separate projects.
 Dialect and loader specific functionality have been separated to allow for more granular use.